inguar/Junet.jl/README.md

 Currently, Junet is in *alpha* stage: many features are being ported from experimental branches.
 Some things may break unexpectedly.
+To report a problem, please create an issue here.
+To contribute some code, please fork this repository and create a pull request.

 ## Demo